salvakantero/MineSquadPi/Readme.txt

 =============================
  Mine Squad Pi v1.0 (C) 2025
 =============================
-For Raspberry Pi / Windows *

-*and other systems compatible with python/pygame.
+For systems compatible with python/pygame.*

 *(Compiled program for Windows, Linux and Raspberry Pi in the "/dist" folder)